Filing a Mesothelioma Claim in Mississippi

 In addition, MDEQ regularly inspects and tests for the presence of asbestos in Mississippi state schools under the federal law known as the Asbestos Hazard Emergency Response Act (AHERA).

-Mississippi mesothelioma lawyers can let you know how these laws may affect your case.
+Your Mississippi mesothelioma lawyer can let you know how these laws may affect your case.

 Home to four military bases and over 190,000 U.S. military veterans, Mississippi’s role in past and present wars cannot be understated.

-Sadly, many veterans are at a higher risk of mesothelioma.
-All branches of the U.S military used asbestos up through the 1980s in everything from ships to bases.
+Sadly, many U.S. veterans are at a higher risk of mesothelioma.
+All branches of the U.S military used asbestos up through the early 1980s in everything from ships to bases.

 Today, veterans account for roughly 33% of all mesothelioma deaths.